By Paul d'Anjou, Twitch growth expert

 Who owns the clip?

-DMCA + Twitch ToS for music and audio
+DMCA and Twitch ToS for music and audio

 If your Twitch stream contains copyrighted music (Spotify, radio, label tracks), TikTok will detect it and likely mute or remove the clip.
 Strip the music audio before upload or replace it with a trending TikTok sound.